daspec/www.daspec.com/examples/checking_for_missing_and_additional_list_items/spec.md

 >
 > For now, just ensuring that unwanted messages do not come into feeds is enough.
 >
-> We should also ensure that we're not removing message from other the feeds of other users.
+> We should also ensure that we're not removing messages from the feeds of other users.

 Marina has blocked the following senders: